pblankley/cs207-FinalProject/README.md

 If users desired formatted outputs, they would declare an arbitrary number of reactions using the existing ReactionSet class.
 They would then instantiate a MultiReactionOutput class instance with the reaction module as an argument.
 At that point, the users would call all outputs directly from the MultiReactionOutput class by MultiReactionOutput.to_table_multi, which would write all the reaction rates into a single table with the desired output format.

 ### 5.5 External Dependencies
 We will build the plotting functionality on top of MatplotLib.
 The HDF5 outputs will use H5py.
-The other important dependencies of this package are sqlite3 and numpy.
-Each of these libraries is open source, well documented, and accepted as a de facto standard for Python. latex, txt, and CSV outputs will all use native functions from python 3.5.
+The other important dependencies of this package are sqlite3 and NumPy.
+Each of these libraries is open source, well documented, and accepted as a de facto standard for Python.
+The latex, txt, and CSV outputs will all use native functions from python 3.5.